Same-sex marriage in Bonaire, Sint Eustatius and Saba: Background

-Same-sex marriage law
+Passage of legislation in 2012

 As the States General of the Netherlands was debating legislation to establish the Caribbean Netherlands, MPs Johan Remkes and Ineke van Gent introduced an amendment to open marriage to same-sex couples on the islands.
 The government of Prime Minister Mark Rutte announced it preferred to negotiate the change with the islands first.
 At the time, the Civil Code of the Netherlands Antilles defined marriage as only "exist[ing] between a man and a woman".
 In 2007, politicians from the three islands called on the government not to introduce same-sex marriage.
 A deputy from the Bonaire Patriotic Union said, "We have no problem registering the marriages of gays.
 But we don't want same-sex marriages."
 Meanwhile, a deputy from the Windward Islands People's Movement stated that "Saba has always been very tolerant towards homosexuals.
 We have no problem with that.
 But marriage, that's something else."
 The issue was particularly controversial on the island of Sint Eustatius, with many Christian islanders opposing the principle of the law because of the perceived "neocolonialism" of the Netherlands imposing such a law on its overseas municipalities.
 The Sint Eustatius Island Council also passed a resolution opposing same-sex marriage in 2010.

 The law, known as the Implementation Act Public Entities Bonaire, Sint Eustatius and Saba, was passed by the Parliament, and received royal assent by Queen Beatrix on 17 May 2010.
 It took effect on 10 October 2010.
 This established the Caribbean Netherlands, and incorporated Saba, Sint Eustatius and Bonaire into the Netherlands proper as special municipalities.
 The islands were given a civil code, and Netherlands Antilles legislation was gradually replaced with Dutch legislation over the following years.
 The Second Amendment Act Public Bodies Bonaire, Sint Eustatius and Saba, in force since 1 January 2011, amended the Civil Code to insert two clauses ensuring recognition of marriages and registered partnerships performed abroad, including in the Netherlands, and providing these unions with the same treatment as the marriages and partnerships of opposite-sex couples.
 It was expected that provisions permitting same-sex marriages to be solemnised on the islands would come into effect within two years.

 Legislation to legalise same-sex marriage on the islands took effect on 10 October 2012.
 Article 1:30 of the Civil Code states: